Glitter: Environmental impact

-Trisia Farrelly, an environmental anthropologist at Massey University, has called for a ban on glitter made of polyethylene terephthalate (PETE) and aluminium, as it is a microplastic that can leach hormonal disruptors into the environment.
+Trisia Farrelly, an environmental anthropologist at Massey University, has called for a ban on glitter made of polyethylene terephthalate (PETE) and aluminum, as it is a microplastic that can leach hormonal disruptors into the environment.
 Furthermore, plastic glitter takes about one thousand years to biodegrade, according to Victoria Miller, a materials and engineering scientist at North Carolina State University.
 When dozens of British music festivals pledged to ban single-use plastics by 2021, the proposed ban included plastic glitter.

 Biodegradable glitter made from eucalyptus tree extract is metaled with aluminium and can be coloured.
 It is "40% softer and more delicate on the skin than conventional glitter," and it decomposes in soil or water.
 Cellulose glitter is also available.

-According to Dr. Chris Flower, Director-General of the Cosmetic Toiletry and Perfumery Association, "the total contribution to marine plastic litter from glittery cosmetic products is negligible when compared to the damaging effects of bags and bottles...
-[While the] total effect of giving up traditional glitter might not be great in comparison with other harmful plastics, we should still do everything we can."
+According to Chris Flower, director-general of the Cosmetic Toiletry and Perfumery Association, "the total contribution to marine plastic litter from glittery cosmetic products is negligible when compared to the damaging effects of bags and bottles...
+[While the] total effect of giving up traditional glitter might not be great compared to other harmful plastics, we should still do everything we can."

+Since October 2023, some types of glitter have been restricted in the European Union as part of a ban on microplastics intentionally added to products.